Product Support & Resources

 For proper coverage in apartments and rental homes, natural gas detectors should be installed in areas where leaks are most likely to occur.

-• Near gas water heaters
+• Near natural gas water heaters

-• Laundry rooms with gas dryers
+• Laundry rooms with natural gas dryers

 Each alarm should be mounted high on the wall, within 12 inches of the ceiling, and positioned at a safe distance from the appliance to reduce nuisance alarms.